 A Portacath is placed beneath the skin of the upper chest.
 Placement of a Portacath takes about 10 minutes and is done by me in an outpatient surgery setting.
 The procedure can be done under either a local anesthetic or a brief general anesthetic; it’s your choice.

 When you need chemotherapy, a special needle is inserted through your skin directly into the port.
 Our chemotherapy nurse then knows that the agents she is infusing are going into a large vein and circulating throughout your body appropriately.
 Blood can also be drawn from these devices, thereby eliminating the need to “dig around” in your arm for a vein every time you need a blood test.
 I recommend that once placed, Portacaths not be removed until we are sure that your cancer is cured – usually about 2 years after your initial diagnosis.

-Chemotherapy used to treat gynecologic cancers is administered either intravenously (injected into a vein) alone or in conjunction with drugs given intraperitoneally (injected directly into the abdominal cavity).
+Chemotherapy used to treat gynecologic cancers is administered either intravenously (injected into a vein) or orally as pills.

 The agents most commonly used in the initial treatment of cancer of the ovary, uterus, fallopian tube and peritoneum consist of a combination of Taxol and Carboplatin.